Madame-Aehm/CAB-Project-3-Spikes/deployment tips/notes.md

 `/*` represents every URL - you're telling it on any URL path, redirect to `/index.html` and send a positive `200` status.
 This should apply for all hosting platforms.

+Netlify will generate a random name which will be used as your URL.
+If you wish to customize this, you can do this in **Site Configuration**, under **General Site Settings**.

 ## Deploy with Vercel

 From your Dashboard Overview, click **Add New...** and select **Project**. **Import** your repository, then review the configuration.
 You can rename your project, and check the correct framework has been identified.
 If your project is in a sub-folder on your repo, you will have to add that sub-folder as the **root directory**.
 The build settings should be automatically configured to match your framework, but you will still need to manually add your **environment variables**.